-Getting Started With the Pickslanting Primer
+Getting Started With the Primer

-We start with fundamentals about picks, grip, and motions, and work our way up to practical explorations of the “big three” categories of picking techniques: downward pickslanting, upward pickslanting, and two-way pickslanting.
+We’ve designed the Primer so that you can go through all the sections, in order.
+We start with fundamentals about picks, grip, and motions, and work our way up to picking styles you can use to make real music, including downward pickslanting, upward pickslanting, and two-way pickslanting.

 Keep in mind that the motion that works best for you might not even be the one you want to use long-term.
 That’s okay.
 Your main goal is to become fluid and synchronized with any picking technique to start with.

 When you’re tying out a new picking motion, how can you tell if you’re actually doing it right?
 It’s a good question, because the answer isn’t obvious: by going fast!
 This may sound counterintuitive, since conventional wisdom usually tells us to play slowly and correctly, and to “work up to speed” over time.
 Walk before you can run, right?

 Not exactly.
 Sure, when you play slowly, you might be able to get the notes right.
 But the picking motion itself could be totally wrong.
 And one thing we’ve learned from reviewing hundreds of player-submitted video clips on our forum is that when most people play slowly, they can’t tell when they are stringhopping:

 If your current picking technique is the bouncy, tension-inducing motion of stringhopping, you can “work that up” all you like — it’s never getting any faster than about 130 or 140 beats per minute, sixteenth notes.
 Even worse, by continuing to hammer away at the highly repetitive muscle overuse of stringhopping with more hours and more “reps”, you’re just increasing arm tension and inviting injury.